A Comprehensive Guide To Painting Your Nails, Part 2: Tips, Tricks & Techniques For Painting Your Nails•

 I know I sound like a broken record, but it really does help.
 Keep cuticle oils and balms on your bedside table, at your desk, in your bathroom and by the kitchen sink.
 Any time you wash your hands, moisturize your nails and cuticles.
-When I started really getting on a moisturizing schedule with our cuticle balms, I noticed such a difference in my nails and cuticles.
+When I started really getting on a moisturizing schedule with our cuticle oils and cuticle balms, I noticed such a difference in my nails and cuticles.
 We’re nearing the halfway point of winter and I have yet to have my nails peel and usually they start peeling at the first burst of cold winter wind!
 I still occasionally get a few nail breaks, but they are few and far between and the ones I do get are much smaller and not so drastic (I also attribute part of this to changing from an oval/round nail shape to a square one.
 Read more about nail shapes and shaping here).

 Reapply Your Top Coat

 Every 1-2 days refresh your manicure with a fresh layer of top coat.
 This will help to strengthen your manicure and will add a fresh shine to it as well.